 Charles’s presentation whilst interesting seems a lot of work for an approach that is always looking to game the system (well Google).
 As such to me, it seems more like churn and burn approach to marketing online.
 I am sure the tactics work as he has been in the industry for some time, but I tend to prefer lighter colored hats.

 CMSEO2018 Second Day

 Dino the “dude who doesn’t like suits” Gomez is from the USA and runs a consultancy and client-driven agency for Facebook Ads and SEO.

-Dino gave a great presentation mostly focused towards client SEO agencies looking to more easily attract new clients or to up-sell existing clients.
-He recommended an easy to implement strategy of using Facebook Ads alongside SEO to get easy wins.
-It’s a great tactic as it gives the clients immediate leads, making them happy, and ultimately gives you time for the SEO to kick in.
+Dino gave a great presentation mostly focused on client SEO agencies looking to more easily attract new clients or to up-sell existing clients.
+He recommended an easy to implement the strategy of using Facebook Ads alongside SEO to get easy wins.
+It’s a great tactic as it gives the clients immediate leads, making them happy and ultimately gives you time for the SEO to kick in.

 I managed to spend some time with Dino discussing Facebook Ads for e-commerce businesses and he outlined how his agency works.
 All incredibly useful for the near future when I get going.

 He’s really easy to talk too and really down to earth, it was a pleasure speaking to Dino – Dino is an awesome guy to know and can help new and seasoned entrepreneurs alike.